 Courts sometimes welcome class actions as an alternative to multiple similar lawsuits.
 Class actions are particularly useful for smaller individual claims that would otherwise be uneconomical lawsuits but address largely pervasive wrongful activities, such as a cellular telephone company overcharging millions of people each month a small amount.
 No one, individually, wants to bother suing over $30 of improper charges every year.
 Class actions allow these aggrieved consumers to collectively bring their ‘similar’ multiple claims for a company’s systematic large-scale misconduct that impacts each customer essentially in similar ways.
 Indeed, business defendants sometimes even appreciate the virtues of class actions as there is a single merits determination on a legal issue rather than facing multiple lawsuits again and again that may have varying rulings.
 Of course, class actions can be massive litigation undertakings taking years to resolve with immense administrative challenges of identifying class members and notifying them of their rights and claim procedures (and that is where Simpluris makes it easier for everyone, the courts, parties, class members and attorneys).

 A few definitions are useful to understand unique aspects of class actions.

-‘Class Representatives’ are the actually named plaintiffs stated on the complaint and before the court.
+‘Class Representatives’ are the actually named plaintiffs stated in the complaint and before the court.
 They would be the individuals (and could be entities) answering deposition and discovery questions, and sometimes even testifying in court as the ‘Representative’ of the ‘Class.’
-Consider any group coming before a decision maker.
+Consider any group coming before a decision-maker.
 A few spokespersons voice the group’s concerns.
 After speaking the assemblage, all grumble, ‘yeah, me too.
-I have a gripe.’
+I have gripe.’

 ‘Unnamed Class Members’ are members of the group possessing that gripe, but their names do not appear on the complaint.
 The Class Representative speaks for them.